Meghanaramesha/BLOG/GitBook_Content/Influencers/Kopelovich/Brawl Stars x Stranger Things.md

 ![](https://www.gamigion.com/wp-content/uploads/2025/10/Brawl-Stars-x-Stranger-Things.jpg)

-###### 👾🎬 Brawl Stars x Stranger Things
+###### ðŸ‘¾ðŸŽ¬Â Brawl Stars x Stranger Things

-Supercell officially revealed its new collaboration with Stranger Things, one of the biggest seasonal crossovers the game has ever done.
+Supercell officially revealed its new collaboration withÂ Stranger Things, one of the biggest seasonal crossovers the game has ever done.

-The event brings the Upside Down to Starr Park, featuring themed skins, a new roguelite mode, and waffles as a collectible event currency 🍽️
+The event brings theÂ Upside DownÂ to Starr Park, featuring themed skins, a new roguelite mode, and waffles as a collectible event currency ðŸ½ï¸

-Highlights from the collab 👇
+Highlights from the collab ðŸ‘‡
-✅ New roguelite mode “Upside Showdown” where players progress through five stages, pick powers, and battle for trophies and waffles
+âœ…Â New roguelite mode â€œUpside Showdownâ€Â where players progress through five stages, pick powers, and battle for trophies and waffles
-✅ New event currency “Waffles” that can be traded for cards and rewards in a special shop
+âœ…Â New event currency â€œWafflesâ€Â that can be traded for cards and rewards in a special shop
-✅ Boss fights against Vecna and the Demogorgon
+âœ…Â Boss fightsÂ against Vecna and the Demogorgon
-✅ Stranger Things–inspired skins including Eleven Lumi, Dustin Nita, Hopper Bull, and more
+âœ…Â Stranger Thingsâ€“inspired skinsÂ including Eleven Lumi, Dustin Nita, Hopper Bull, and more

-This crossover blends Brawl Stars’ fast-paced gameplay with Stranger Things’ dark world, while also introducing fresh mechanics like card-based upgrades and roguelite runs.
-It’s a big step in design depth for a seasonal event.
+This crossover blendsÂ Brawl Starsâ€™ fast-paced gameplayÂ withÂ Stranger Thingsâ€™ dark world, while also introducing fresh mechanics like card-based upgrades and roguelite runs.
+Itâ€™s a big step in design depth for a seasonal event.

-🎥 Check the official teaser:
+ðŸŽ¥ Check the official teaser:

 ![](https://www.gamigion.com/wp-content/uploads/2024/07/cropped-Kopelovich-100x100.jpeg)